JIPMER Information Technology Services (JITS)

-5. The proposals for purchase of IT products and services (for items approved in the requirement review meeting and the new ones also) will be submitted to the Purchase Section by the departments and will be referred to the Committee for scrutiny and approval.
+- The proposals for the purchase of IT products and services (for items approved in the requirement review meeting and the new ones also) will be submitted to the Purchase Section by the departments and will be referred to the Committee for scrutiny and approval.

-6. The proposal may be circulated among the members of the core group/discussed in a formal meeting, approved and submitted back to the purchase section for purchase of the item as per procedure.
+- The proposal may be circulated among the members of the core group/discussed in a formal meeting, approved and submitted back to the purchase section for the purchase of the item as per procedure.

 Administrative Information System (AIS):

 The computerization of administrative matters of the Institute commenced during 1987 with two Desktop systems.
 The idea was to develop it into a Management Information System (MIS) that is suitable for JIPMER.
-Computer oriented Management Information System (MIS) for hospital was launched during 1994 with the help of National Informatics Centre (NIC) regional Office at Hyderabad.
-The hardware, peripherals and software provided to this unit were minimum, which included two “486-servers” with 64 terminals located in various Wards, Labs and the Medical Records Department.
+Computer-oriented Management Information System (MIS) for the hospital was launched during 1994 with the help of National Informatics Centre (NIC) Regional Office at Hyderabad.
+The hardware, peripherals, and software provided to this unit were minimum, which included two “486-servers” with 64 terminals located in various Wards, Labs, and the Medical Records Department.
 All these terminals were connected with line-driver and RS-232 serial cable technology.
-After an interaction with the faculty and staff members of the Institute, a system study was carried out by the regional office of NIC, Hyderabad for developing appropriate software for Hospital Information System (HIS) as well as for Administrative Information System (AIS) in 1994.
+After an interaction with the faculty and staff members of the Institute, a systematic study was carried out by the regional office of NIC, Hyderabad for developing appropriate software for Hospital Information System (HIS) as well as for Administrative Information System (AIS) in 1994.
 The concerned faculty and staff members visited the NIC, Hyderabad during the development stage of the software.
-Subsequently many programme modules were developed for computerized registration of inpatients and outpatients; Patient Enquiry System at Reception; RICU events summary; OT list; Discharge Summary Reports; Patients Referral Letters; Lab.
-Reports of Histopathology, Biochemistry, Pathology and Microbiology; entire operations of Blood Bank; data entry and processing of data from the other hospital units etc.
+Subsequently, many programme modules were developed for computerized registration of inpatients and outpatients; Patient Enquiry System at Reception; RICU events summary; OT list; Discharge Summary Reports; Patients Referral Letters; Lab.
+Reports of Histopathology, Biochemistry, Pathology, and Microbiology; entire operations of Blood Bank; data entry and processing of data from the other hospital units etc.

 Hospital Information System (HIS):